-New and updated property tax information has just been compiled by Jones County Appraisal District and is available now to assist taxpayers.
-This property tax information is current and covers a wide range of topics, such as taxpayer remedies, exemptions, and appraisals, and has information for select groups, such as disabled veterans and persons age 65 or older.
+Anson, TX - New and updated property tax information has just been compiled by Jones County Appraisal District and is available now to assist taxpayers.
+This property tax information is current and covers a wide range of topics, such as taxpayer remedies, exemptions and appraisals, and has information for select groups, such as disabled veterans and persons age 65 or older.

-"Whether you are a homeowner, business owner, disabled veteran or taxpayer, it's important for you to know your rights concerning the property tax laws." said Kim McLemore, Chief Appraiser of the Jones County Appraisal District.
-"You can contact us about any property tax issues with full confidence that we will provide you the most complete, accurate, and up-to-date available information to assist you."
+"Whether you are a homeowner, business owner, disabled veteran or taxpayer, it's important you know your rights concerning the property tax laws," said Tammy Smith, Chief Appraiser of the Jones County Appraisal District.
+"You can contact us about any property tax issues with full confidence that we will provide the most complete, accurate and up-to-date information available to assist you."

-This includes information about the following programs:
+This includes information about the following programs.